 Experts define distress tolerance as an individual’s ability to manage their internal emotional state in response to stress-inducing factors.
-If someone has a low distress tolerance they will likely become overwhelmed by mildly stressful situations, potentially responding in negative mental and behavioral ways.
+If someone has a low distress tolerance, they will likely become overwhelmed by mildly stressful situations that cause emotional stress, potentially responding in negative mental and behavioral ways including:

-Fortunately, for individuals who struggle with an inappropriate stress response, several therapeutic strategies may prove helpful.
+Fortunately, for individuals who struggle with an inappropriate stress response, several therapeutic strategies may prove helpful them build positive stress tolerance skills when faced with emotional crises.
 Traditionally, treatment often focused on stressful situational avoidance, but newer practices and therapies have emerged which individuals can both pursue on their own or with the aid of a care professional.
 These newer treatment modalities involve embracing the stressful situation(s) and learning to engage with them appropriately.

 Related resource: 40 Best Online ABA Graduate Certificate Programs